enishyseni/paymentgatewaysdemo/README.md

 The PayPal Smart Payment Buttons are integrated to allow for quick and convenient payments.
 API configuration should be updated in the `js/payment.js` file.

+## Multilingual Support

+The website supports two languages:

+- English (default)
+- Albanian (Shqip)

+The language preference is saved in localStorage, so it persists across page reloads and sessions.
+All UI elements are translated dynamically, including dynamically generated content.

+To add more languages:

+1. Add a new language option in the language switcher
+2. Add translations for the new language in the `translations.js` file
+3. Add the corresponding flag image in the `images/flags/` directory

 ## Note

 This is a demonstration project.
 For a production environment, you would need to implement: